Course Description

 - Describe Kubernetes

-This module covers high availability on Windows Server.
-It is primarily focused on the failover clustering feature.
+This module covers high availability in Windows Server.
+It focuses primarily on the failover clustering function.

 - High availability and disaster recovery solutions with Hyper-V virtual machines